andygill/haverscript/README.md

 Haverscript is a Python library for interacting with Large Language Models (LLMs).
-Haverscript's concise syntax and powerful middleware allows for rapid protyping with new use cases for LLMs, prompt engineering, and experimenting in the emering field of LLM powered agents.
+Haverscript's concise syntax and powerful middleware allows for rapid prototyping with new use cases for LLMs, prompt engineering, and experimenting in the emerging field of LLM-powered agents.
 Haverscript uses [Ollama](https://ollama.com) by default but can use any OpenAI-style LLM API with a simple adapter.